tenaciousveracity/chinese-translations/index.md

 ---
 # Replace the text on this page with content
 # for your your own project's landing page.
-title: The Electric Book template
+title: Raymond Lee's Chinese Classic Translations
 style: home
 opener-image: banner-image.jpg
 opener-image-alt-text: "An illustration of an enormous book.
 It is open, and its pages are each filled with an image of a starry sky.
 Beside the book, a man stands and looks at the pages.
 The book is bigger than he is."